CATALIST BOARD OF MANAGERS

 Albert J. Dwoskin is President and CEO of A.J.
 Dwoskin & Associates, Inc. Since founding the company in 1967, the operations have primarily been the development, ownership, and management of neighborhood-serving retail centers and residential properties in Northern Virginia.
 He currently serves as Director for Citizens for Responsibility and Ethics in Washington (CREW) and on the Commonwealth of Virginia Governor’s Advisory Council on Revenue Estimates.
 He also serves on the Board of the Children’s Medical Safety Research Institute and Endowment Fund.

 In past years he has also served as: Catalist's Chairman of the Board of Managers, George Mason University Foundation (1998 – 2007), Director of the Securities Investor Protection Corporation (from 1994 – 2002), Metropolitan Washington YMCA, Member of the Commonwealth of Virginia Treasury Board, Governor’s Commission on Transportation in the 21st Century, Director for Virginia’s Center for Innovative Technology, and the Woodlawn Foundation, which is a National Trust for Historic Preservation.
-He resides in McLean, Virginia with his wife Claire and their teenaged twins.

 Chief Executive Officer